olankens/petwards/README.md

 # <samp>OVERVIEW</samp>

-Petwards is a powerful API for managing the Petwards Shelter, home to fantastic beasts like nifflers, hippogriffs, and dragons.
+Petwards is a powerful API for managing Petwards, shelter for fantastic beasts like nifflers, hippogriffs, and dragons.
 Built with Spring and a three-tier architecture, it streamlines shelter management, beast creation, and adoption, along with advanced filtering capabilities, all through distinct layers for presentation, business logic, and data access.
+Developed as a group project, it was built by [clawyn](https://github.com/clawyn), [olankens](https://github.com/olankens), and [titou](https://github.com/DelaunoisThibault).

 <img src="assets/img1.png" width="49.25%"/><img src="assets/img0.png" width="1.5%"/><img src="assets/img2.png" width="49.25%"/>